 We and our future partners, if any, depend on enrollment of participants in the clinical trials for our product candidates.
 In the past, we and our future partners, if any, have found, and we or our future partners, if any, may in the future find, it difficult to enroll participants in clinical trials, which could delay or prevent clinical trials of our product candidates.
-Identifying and qualifying participants to participate in clinical trials of our product candidates is critical to our and our future partners', if any, success.
+Identifying and qualifying participants to participate in clinical trials of our product candidates is critical to our and our future partners, if any, success.
 The timing of our and our future partners, if any, clinical trials depends on the speed at which we and our future partners, if any, can recruit trial participants to participate in testing our product candidates.
-Delays in enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our and our future partners', if any, studies because of negative publicity from adverse events in the clinical trials or other clinical trials of similar product candidates, or those related to a specific therapeutic area, or for other reasons, including competitive clinical trials for similar patient populations, the timeline for recruiting trial participants, conducting studies, and obtaining regulatory approval of potential products may be delayed.
+Delays in enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our and our future partners', if any, ability to advance the development of our product candidates.
+If trial participants are unwilling to participate in our or our future partners', if any, studies because of negative publicity from adverse events in the clinical trials or other clinical trials of similar product candidates, or those related to a specific therapeutic area, or for other reasons, including competitive clinical trials for similar patient populations, the timeline for recruiting trial participants, conducting studies, and obtaining regulatory approval of potential products may be delayed.
 These delays could result in increased costs, delays in advancing our product development, delays in testing the effectiveness of our product candidates, or termination of the clinical studies altogether.